California Corporate Disclosure Act

-The California Corporate Disclosure Act was an act written by California Assemblyman Kevin Shelley and signed into law by California Governor Jerry Brown.
+The California Corporate Disclosure Act was an act written by California Assemblyman Kevin Shelley and signed into law by California governor Gray Davis in September 2002.
 It became effective on 1 January 2003.
-At the time the law went into effect, corporations doing business in California were required to submit certain disclosure statements.
+The law required every publicly traded company that does business in California to disclose certain facts about its operations and executives to state regulators.
+The law required companies to file this information with the California Secretary of State's office.

+Provisions

 The California Disclosure Act changed the substance and timing required to be filed with the California Secretary of State for all U.S. — as well as foreign — corporations that are either incorporated in California or that do business in California.